 I have also written a number of articles published by regional magazines in both Maryland and New Jersey.
-I write my own photography blog which takes on a personality of it's own and yes, does wander from time to time to touch on...
+I sell and lease images to publishers.
+I have wall art appropriate for both the wholesale and retail levels.
+I welcome any and...

 Shop with Confidence (Fine Art America Return Policy)

 Our return policy is very simple: